Cascading Failure Mitigation via Transmission Switching: Measure of Stress

-The system criticality degree is the number of non-radial contingencies that will result in a criticality rank beyond some threshold value.
+The system criticality rank and degree proposed in this paper are the maximum rank of criticality and the maximum degree of criticality of non-radial critical elements, respectively.
 Nominal line ratings were used to compute the number of criticality in this study.
-Similar to the system vulnerability degree, system criticality degree is also a scalar, which is measured for the entire system.
+Like the system vulnerability metrics, system criticality metrics are also a scalar measured for the entire system.